swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 * Shifts and other bitwise operations were moved from `FixedWidthInteger` to `BinaryInteger`.

+  Left shift operation on an unbounded integer should infinitely extend the number, and never drop set bits when they reach the leftmost position in the underlying representation.

 * `BitwiseOperations` protocol was deprecated.

+  We believe there are no useful entities that support bitwise operations, but at the same time are not binary integers.

 * `minimumSignedRepresentationBitWidth` property was removed.

 * `trailingZeros` property was added to the `BinaryInteger` protocol.

+  `leadingZeros` and `popcount` properties are still defined by the `FixedWidthInteger` protocol.

 * Endian-converting initializers and properties were added to the `FixedWidthInteger` protocol.